Davao City: Social unrest, martial law, and the 1980s

+After the People Power revolution

 Because the local leaders of the time were closely associated with Marcos, they were removed by the 1986 revolutionary government which took power after Marcos's ouster.
 President Corazon Aquino then appointed Soledad Duterte's son, Rodrigo Duterte, as temporary Vice Mayor of Davao.
 Rodrigo Duterte later ran for Mayor of Davao City and won, taking the top city office from 1988 to 1998, from 2001 to 2010, and yet again from 2013 to 2016, after which he became President of the Philippines.

 Geography

 Davao City is approximately 588 mi southeast of Manila over land, and 971 km by sea.
 The city is located in southeastern Mindanao, on the northwestern shore of Davao Gulf, opposite Samal Island.
+Mount Apo and Mount Talomo can be seen from here.